 The South Australian Government called for the Federal Government to hold a national Royal Commission into these allegations, and for the establishment of a national body to oversee water compliance.
 After the Federal Government refused to hold a Royal Commission, the Premier of South Australia announced a State Royal Commission will begin in early 2018.

-- on the future of the Basin Plan
+- On the allegations, future of the Murray and the Basin Plan

 - emailing a submission to email@example.com